 The Aces - Beginnings, Beginnings, Vitality, New Opportunities

 The four Aces of the deck of Tarot Cards correspond to everything that Keter symbolizes, the first sefirah (or sacred emanation) of the Tree of Life.
 It is related to the planet Neptune, the most spiritual and distant energy on earth.
 The Ace refers to the origin, the beginning.
 It is the first force, the root from which everything is born.
-In this sense, it maintains a close symbolic relationship with the Major Arcana number 1, The Magician.
+In this sense, it maintains a close symbolic relationship with Major Arcana number 1, The Magician.

-- Ace of Wands - Represents strength and energy.
-If the card is reversed, it means lack of strength and energy.
+Ace of Wands - Represents strength and energy.
+If the Card is reversed, it means a lack of strength and energy.

-- Ace of Cups - Represents a new love or a new relationship that has not yet manifested.
-If the letter is reversed, it is translated as a change in the affective nucleus, or a change of house.
+Ace of Cups - This represents a new love or a new relationship that has not yet manifested.
+If the Letter is reversed, it is translated as a change in the affective nucleus or a change of house.

-Ace of Pentacles - This card predicts luck and success in any matter.
-Although the Letter goes backwards, its meaning does not change, being also positive and successful.
+Ace of Pentacles - This Card predicts luck and success in any matter.
+Although the Letter goes backward, its meaning does not change, being also positive and successful.

 The Two - Duality, Society, Decisions, Redoubled Strength

-In the Kabbalistic Tree of Life, the 2 corresponds to the sefirah Hochma: wisdom.
+In the Kabbalistic Tree of Life, the two correspond to the sefirah Hochma: wisdom.
 This Letter corresponds to the energy of the planet Uranus.
-It is the dynamic and disorganized force.
+It is a dynamic and disorganized force.
 It is linked to Major Arcana number 2: The Priestess.
 The number 2 represents the duality of beginning to evolve and to create.

 2 of Cups - Refers to the husband or wife or someone new who will appear in the person's life.
-If the card is reversed, it refers to the breakdown of the couple or the inner balance of the personality.
+If the Card is reversed, it refers to the couple's breakdown or the inner balance of the personality.

-2 of Swords - Represents intellectual duality, the ability to think about an issue from different points of view to create new thinking, evolve and have more clarity of reasoning.
-It can also point to a mental infighting or conflict with someone.
-If the card is reversed, it predicts suffering and a difficult fight.
+2 of Swords - Represents intellectual duality, the ability to think about an issue from different points of view to create new thinking, evolve, and have more clarity of reasoning.
+It can also point to mental infighting or conflict with someone.
+If the Card is reversed, it predicts suffering and a difficult fight.
 It can represent a mental separation.

 The Three - Recognition, Activity, Results, Creativity

 In Kabbalah, this number of the Minor Arcana corresponds to the third sefirah, Bina.
 It represents the great mother who gives, simultaneously, life and death.
 It also means understanding.
-It is related to the energy of Saturn, which gains strength through form.
+It is related to the energy of Saturn, which gains strength through a form.
 It corresponds to the Major Arcana number 3, The Empress.
-Keter, Hochma and Bina form the triangle on the Tree of Life.
+Keter, Hochma, and Bina form the triangle on the Tree of Life.
 From them, the potential aspect is not considered, if not the current one.
 It is located in the severity column.

-3 of Wands - In the field of projects, indicates solution, balance, harmony.
-If the letter is reversed, it predicts difficulty in completing projects.
+3 of Wands - In the field of projects, it indicates solution, balance, and harmony.
+If the Letter is reversed, it predicts difficulty in completing projects.

 3 of Swords - In terms of fights, it announces the necessary breakdown of a union, which can be between the couple and at work.
-If the card is reversed, it predicts depression, pain.
+If the Card is reversed, it predicts depression and pain.

 The Four - Stability, Containment, Doubts, Limitations

-On the Tree of Life, the 4 corresponds to Chesed: mercy.
+On the Tree of Life, the four corresponds to Chesed: mercy.
 It is related to the energy of Jupiter, symbolizing the King in peacetime.
 Preserve what Bina creates.
 It is located in the column of mercy.

-- 4 of Wands - Harmony and organization to face projects and plans.
+Four of Wands - Harmony, and organization to face projects and plans.
 Represents mental balance.
-If the card comes out inverted, it means difficulty in finding the necessary harmony to advance.
-But, even so, this is a positive position, which does not imply impossibility, but rather the tendency for stability and concreteness.
+If the Card comes out inverted, it means difficulty in finding the necessary harmony to advance.
+But, even so, this is a favorable position, which does not imply impossibility but rather the tendency for stability and concreteness.

-- 4 of Cups - Affective harmony in the inner world.
-Represents love, the meeting of someone special.
-If the letter is reversed, it predicts the need for an affective restructuring.
+Four of Cups - Affective harmony in the inner world.
+It represents love and meeting someone special.
+If the Letter is reversed, it predicts the need for an affective restructuring.

-- 4 of Swords - Means isolation and introversion.
-The person turns inward, where he gathers himself and seeks refuge, since he does not feel good to fight.
-If the Card is reversed, it predicts a lonely, isolated and defenseless person.
+4 of Swords - Means isolation and introversion.
+The person turns inward, where he gathers himself and seeks refuge since he does not feel good fighting.
+If the Card is reversed, it predicts a lonely, isolated, defenseless person.

-- 4 of Pentacles - Mental balance.
-It also expresses an interested love, based on convenience or in the search for financial stability.
-If the card is reversed, it predicts financial difficulties, health problems or emotional instability.
+4 of Pentacles - Mental balance.
+It also expresses an interesting love based on convenience or in the search for financial stability.
+If the Card is reversed, it predicts financial difficulties, health problems, or emotional instability.

 The Five - Instability, Versatility, Communication, Openness

 5 of Swords - This is one of the strongest Cards of the Minor Arcana, as the energy of the number 5 and of the swords mutually strengthen each other.
 It is the personality and mission of Mars multiplied by two.
-It provides the total break, a great change, death.
-If the card is reversed, it predicts a deep depression, a slow death.
+It provides a total break, a great change, and death.
+If the Card is reversed, it predicts a deep depression, a slow death.
 It indicates that resistance to change will eventually destroy the person.

 The Six - Harmony, Perfection, Idealism, Inner Peace

-- 6 of Wands - On the mental plane it represents doubts and meditation.
-If the card is reversed, it predicts the same, but indicates that it will be even more difficult for the person to overcome their doubts.
+6 of Wands - It represents doubts and meditation on the mental plane.
+If the Card is reversed, it predicts the same but indicates that it will be even more difficult for the person to overcome their doubts.

 The Seven - Potential, Ambition, Dreams, Illusion, Magic

-In Kabbalah, 7 corresponds to Netsaj on the Tree of Life, victory.
-It represents the energy of the planet Venus, considering the number of transformation and integration.
+In Kabbalah, seven corresponds to Netsaj on the Tree of Life, victory.
+It represents the energy of the planet Venus, considering the number of transformations and integration.
 It is the Letter of rapid change, of variation.
 It is related to the Major Arcana number 7, The Chariot.

 The Eight - Entries, Changes, Overcoming Obstacles, Decreasing Restrictions

-- 8 of Cups - Indicates joy, balance and affective harmony.
-If the letter is reversed, it predicts a lack of sentimental balance, the impossibility of being happy and enjoying life.
+8 of Cups - Indicates joy, balance, and effective harmony.
+If the Letter is reversed, it predicts a lack of sentimental balance, the impossibility of being happy and enjoying life.
 It also suggests wasting time with false concerns.

-- 8 of Swords - Represents the need for effort to make something happen.
+8 of Swords - This represents the need for effort to make something happen.
 You can predict legal issues and litigation to solve a problem.
-If the card is reversed, it indicates a situation of injustice, a judgment is lost.
+If the Card is reversed, it indicates a situation of injustice, and a judgment is lost.
 Poorly planned issues can bring other concerns and the need to rethink.

 The Nine - Intensity, Action, Courage, Self-confidence